top of page

 Although most modern DSLRs have live-view, which gives some of the above features on the rear screen, this is not the same as having an always on, shaded, high resolution viewfinder.
 Since DSLR focusing works by bouncing off the under side of the mirror, thus no longer functioning in live-view (since the mirror is flipped out of the way).
 This means that live-view uses a backup focusing system which usually isn't very fast.

 Mirrorless cameras meter via the light hitting the sensor.
-This means whatever wavelength you're using your metering is accurate. even if it wasn't you can see the image you're capturing in real-time so shooting full manual is more reliable and faster than any auto mode anyway.
+This means whatever wavelength you're using your metering is more accurate, but since you can see the image you're capturing in real-time anyway, shooting full manual is more reliable and faster than any auto mode anyway.

-The exposure value can often looks like underexposed with IR on mirrorless (most notably for mixed wavelengths, like 590nm).
-However, this is mostly because the red channel is recieving a lot more light and the metering is trying to preserve the highlight detail in every channel so this is a very good thing.
+IR metering can look underexposed on mirrorless (most notably for mixed wavelengths, like 590nm).
+However, this is mostly because the red channel is recieving a lot more light and the metering is trying to preserve the highlight detail in every channel and thus can be a very good thing if you process your images from RAW and want the get the best detail in the highlights.

 Mirrorless autofocus is all done on the sensor plane.
 Just like the metering - contrast detect AF is done by looking at the image (which is always being processed with mirrorless anyway), but this is also true for phase detect system, which is nestled in between the pixel photo-sites.
 This means that there are almost no focusing issues on the mirrorless system.
 Front and back focusing / calibration is just not a thing here.
 More importantly for a full spectrum conversion the AF does not need to be calibrated for different lenses when shooting in different wavelengths.
 Focus is just as fast and accurate with any infrared wavelength as it is with visible light.